DatabaseStratum/rst-stratum/docs/concepts.rst

   * When a new source file with a stored procedure is available the stored procedure must be loaded in to the target database.
   * When a source file has been modified or some other relevant setting, configuration variable, etc. has been modified the stored procedure must be reloaded in to the database.
-  * When a source file of a stored procedure is not longer available the stored procedure must removed from the database.
+  * When a source file of a stored procedure is no longer available the stored procedure must be removed from the database.

 * Wrapping: Generate code for invoking the stored procedures.
 The generated code must relieve the developers of the application of the hustle of invoking a stored procedure such as (depending on the programing language and RDBMS):